Cheaper Carpet Cleaning

 About a year ago, I discovered an almost miraculous way to clean up spills on my brand-new carpet.
 It is called "CHEM-DRY", and it comes in a spray can.
 It contains a large amount of carbon dioxide, so the bubbles actually work to pick up stains.
 I didn't really believe anything could work so well, but a friend of mine who lives in a gorgeous home with (get this-) WHITE carpet, and she also has a 20-month old baby!
 Anyway, she showed me how Chem-Dry spray worked on her white carpet to get up almost any stain.
 (The only stain she couldn't remove was lipstick).
 This product works naturally with the bubbles, and unlike Resolve and others, it does not leave residue.
 Residue actually attracts future dirt.
 I had been doing it wrong all those years.
 Well, we live and learn!

 I realize your question was about carpet cleaning, meaning large area cleaning.
 Chem-Dry makes a do-it-yourself product, and they also have carpet cleaning crews in most large towns.
 The prices for them to come out and clean a carpet are about comparable to most cleaners, like Stanley Steemer or others, but it is much better for your carpet.
 Actually, with coupons found in newspapers, the cleaning fee is lower, and of course, the quality of the work is much better.
-The toll free phone number is 1-888 TRUE DRY.
 I have also used in very successfully in my car.
 The only retail store I have been able to find Chem Dry at is Wal-Mart.

-I have a 5 year old thats really messy along with the golden retriever puppy that can really make a mess bringing things in the house to chew on my carpet.
+I have a 5 year old thats really messy along with a golden retriever puppy that can really make a mess bringing things in the house to chew on my carpet.

 I have not needed to have my whole carpet cleaned since getting my machine...even cheaper is the way I did the cleaning before he bought me the green machine...I'd get a bucket of soap and water and use the shop vac to suck up the water.
 Worked fine for me